loopstudio/react-app-boilerplate23/.github/pull_request_template.md

 #### :page_facing_up: Description

-_Please include relevant motivation and context and a summary of the changes_
+_Please include relevant motivation and context and a summary of the changes._

 ---